AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 Now that we have the tools to omit types, we can use it to characterize the $aleph_0$-categorical theories.
 #theorem("Ryll-Nardzweski")[
-  Let $T$ be a complete theory, the following are equivalent.
+  Let $T$ be a complete theory over a countable language $L$, the following are equivalent.
   - $T$ is $aleph_0$-categorical.
   - $forall n, S_n^T (nothing)$ is finite.
 ]